mcmagi/ultima-exodus/README.md

 However, I did make alternative versions of the musical arrangements that can be plugged into both u4up and xu4, all available under [downloads](https://bitbucket.org/mcmagi/ultima-exodus/downloads).

+### What about Ultima 1? ###

+Originally this project aimed to provide only EGA upgrades and music from the Apple II version.
+Now that I've made a foray into VGA upgrades -and- it's been discovered that the Apple IIgs version of Ultima 1 has music, that's something I may consider getting to in the future.
+But since this is on my own time and for free I'm certainly not offering any guarantees.

 ### Setting Up ###

 I have detailed instructions on the wiki [here](https://bitbucket.org/mcmagi/ultima-exodus/wiki/Build_Environment) on how to set up the build environment.